RateCity.com.au

 • Your mortgage finance is not approved by your lender (even if you had preapproval)

-• Your financial positions changes (e.g. you lose your job) and you can no longer afford the purchase
+• Your financial position changes (e.g. you lose your job) and you can no longer afford the purchase

-• You change your mind about your purchase (maybe a better deal comes along, or you rethink your decision to buy)
+• You change your mind about your purchase (maybe a better deal comes along, or you decide to buy in a different area)

 What happens if I cancel a contract after the cooling off period expires?